Tecos F.C.: Sale of Equipment

 The Autonomous University of Guadalajara confirmed the sale of Estudiantes Tecos to Grupo Pachuca; Further, it was clarified that the school would still take the student club for Clausura 2013.

 "Grupo Pachuca will take operation in May 2013 The Autonomous University of Guadalajara wishes the best of luck to Grupo Pachuca and hopes that this new phase of the team is full of victories and championships", was announced.

 Disappearance of Team

-On May 22, 2014, the president of Grupo Pachuca, Jesús Martínez Patiño announced that the Club Deportivo Estudiantes Tecos would move from Jalisco to Zacatecas, this happened because there was an agreement with the Zacatecas government to send a professional football team there.
+On May 22, 2014, the president of Grupo Pachuca, Jesús Martínez Patiño announced that the Club Deportivo Estudiantes Tecos would be moved from Zapopan, Jalisco to Zacatecas, Zacatecas; this happened because there was an agreement with the Zacatecas government to send a professional football team to the state.

-By not getting back Tecos to Liga Bancomer MX, on May 28, 2014, the change of venue and name was confirmed, giving birth to Mineros de Zacatecas.
+By not being able to get Tecos back to Liga Bancomer MX, on May 28, 2014, the change of venue and name was confirmed, giving birth to a new team, Mineros de Zacatecas.

-The reserve team that played in Segunda División de Mexico stayed in Zapopan.
+The reserve team that played in Segunda División de Mexico stayed in Zapopan, Jalisco for a little while.
 In July, it was made official that Estudiantes Tecos would play for the 2014–15 Season in Liga Premier de Ascenso in Group 1 using the shield and uniform of the former Estudiantes Tecos CF.

-After 2014–15 Season, Estudiantes Tecos moved the reserve team to Zacatecas and dissolved, too.
+After the 2014–15 Season, the reserved team of Estudiantes Tecos was also moved to Zacatecas and dissolved, too.